SiteSupra/sitesupra-docs/docs/di_container.rst

 SiteSupra DI layer is based on `Pimple <http://pimple.sensiolabs.org/>`_.
-If you're curious about what is DI (short of Dependency Injection) you can consult Wiki `here <http://en.wikipedia.org/wiki/Inversion_of_control>`_ and `here <http://en.wikipedia.org/wiki/Dependency_injection>`_, and, of course, consult `Symfony's documentation <http://symfony.com/doc/current/book/service_container.html>`_ about basic DI principles.
+If you're curious about what is DI (short of Dependency Injection) you can consult Wiki `here <http://en.wikipedia.org/wiki/Inversion_of_control>`_ and `here <http://en.wikipedia.org/wiki/Dependency_injection>`_, and, of course, read `Symfony's documentation <http://symfony.com/doc/current/book/service_container.html>`_ about basic DI principles.

 SiteSupra main container class is ``Supra\Core\DependencyInjection\Container``.
-It extends Pimple's `Container <https://github.com/silexphp/Pimple/blob/master/src/Pimple/Container.php>`_, implements SiteSupra's ``Supra\Core\DependencyInjection\ContainerInterface``, implements some hard-code methods (remember, we're a CMS, and not a full-stack framework, some items like Doctrine or Cache are always present), and implementing some parameter handling.
+It extends Pimple's `Container <https://github.com/silexphp/Pimple/blob/master/src/Pimple/Container.php>`_, implements SiteSupra's ``Supra\Core\DependencyInjection\ContainerInterface``, implements some hard-code methods (remember, we're a CMS, and not a full-stack framework, some items like Doctrine or Cache are always present), and provides some parameter handling.

 .. note::